 To avoid nuisance alarms, disable the Ramp Test feature for rectifier systems without batteries or with a load; below 2.5% of the rated output.
-Use the Rectifiers > Configure Settings menu on the controller to enable/disable the Ramp Test.
+Use the menu on the controller to enable/disable the Ramp Test.
+On the menu, go to "Rectifiers", then "Configure Settings".